Casewise and Cellwise Robust Multilinear Principal Component Analysis: Outlier Detection

 Based on the ROMPCA estimates we can construct numerical and graphical diagnostics to gain more insight into the outlying cells and anomalous cases in the data.
 First the scale estimates $\hat{\sigma}_{1,\idx}$ are recomputed as M-scales $\tilde{\sigma}_{\idx}$ of the ROMPCA cellwise residuals~\eqref{eq:cellres}.
 This yields for each observation its final standardized residual tensor $\mathcal{\widetilde{R}}_n = [\tilde{r}_{\eidx}] = [ r_{\eidx}/\tilde{\sigma}_{\idx}]$.

 The residual cellmap is a heatmap which visualizes the cellwise outlyingness of entries in the data \citep{Rousseeuw:DDC, Hubert:MacroPARAFAC}.
-Standardized cellwise residuals whose absolute value is smaller than the threshold $c_{cell} = \sqrt{\chi^2_{1,0.998}} = 3.09$ are considered to be regular and are colored yellow.
+Standardized cellwise residuals whose absolute value is smaller than the threshold $c_{\text{cell}} = \sqrt{\chi^2_{1,0.998}} = 3.09$ are considered to be regular and are colored yellow.
 The other cells are flagged as cellwise outliers.
-To indicate their direction and degree of outlyingness, cells with positive standardized cellwise residual exceeding $c_{cell}$ are colored from light orange to red, while cells with negative standardized cellwise residual below $-c_{cell}$ are colored from purple to dark blue.
+To indicate their direction and degree of outlyingness, cells with positive standardized cellwise residual exceeding $c_{\text{cell}}$ are colored from light orange to red, while cells with negative standardized cellwise residual below $-c_{\text{cell}}$ are colored from purple to dark blue.
 Cells whose value is missing are colored white.

 We can display a residual cellmap of all individual data cells by vectorizing each observed tensor and stacking these vectors rowwise into a matrix (as in Section~\ref{sec:init}).
 As this may result in a very wide matrix (if $\prod_{\ell=1}^L P_\ell$ is large), it is possible to aggregate adjacent cells and display the average color.
-As an illustration, let us consider a data set with $N=100$ simulated tensors according to the setting of Section~\ref{sec:simu} with $(P_1, P_2, P_3) = (15, 10, 5)$.
+As an illustration, let us consider a dataset with $N=100$ simulated tensors according to the setting of Section~\ref{sec:simu} with $(P_1, P_2, P_3) = (15, 10, 5)$.
 We leave 10 out of the 100 tensors completely uncontaminated, change 10 tensors into casewise outliers and then contaminate the remaining cells with 10\% of cellwise outliers and 1\% of missing values.
-We use $\gamma_{cell}=5$ and $\gamma_{case}=6\gamma_{cell}$.
+We use $\gamma_{\text{cell}}=5$ and $\gamma_{\text{case}}=6\gamma_{\text{cell}}$.

-Figure~\ref{fig:Simulation_UnfResMap} shows the residual cellmap for this data set, where each cell has the average color of two columns of the vectorized tensors.
+Figure~\ref{fig:Simulation_UnfResMap} shows the residual cellmap for this dataset, where each cell has the average color of two columns of the vectorized tensors.
 The $10$ outlying cases are clearly visible by the horizontal lines with mostly outlying cells.